 These tools have possible long-term uses that could change how we manage our personal health information going forward.

-One of the biggest transformations we’ve seen from the pandemic has been the changes to the service industry.
+One of the biggest transformations we have seen from the pandemic has been the changes to the service industry.
 While shortages of employees have made some service experiences worse, the adoption of QR codes to enable touchless ordering and other services has felt like a revolution.

 Before March 2020, QR codes were odd little additions to print ads and the occasional TV ad that a fraction of an audience would bother to scan.
 A recent survey by Statista found that almost 11 million households in the U.S. used a QR code in 2020, an increase of more than a million from 2018.